 GPS: 42.4068, -73.3654 (Trailhead parking)

 The mowed path runs downhill from the barn.
 Without too much effort, a walk up through some of the 40 acres of fields provides a profile view of Yokun Ridge and a bench to enjoy it from.
 Higher up, there is a view of the crenelated hills of South Berkshire.
 After the summer haying season, the mown path can sometimes be difficult to make out.
 Trail blazes on the bluebird birdhouses mark the trail direction.
 From the trailhead to the most distant point of the uppermost meadow is about two miles.
 A round-trip walk takes about two hours.
-More ambitious hikers can explore the wood roads that branch off from the mown path and head towards Perry’s Peak.
+More ambitious hikers can explore the wood roads that branch off from the mown path and head towards the Richmond Overlook (aka Scotty’s Lookout) and Perry’s Peak.
+Trail improvements will take place in the near future, including those that lead to the Overlook and Perry’s Peak.

 From its settlement in 1765, Richmond’s forests have come and gone as the land was cleared for agriculture, abandoned until the trees regrew, cleared for charcoal to feed the iron industry, abandoned, and so on.
 The reserve comprises sprawling fields with outstanding views to the east and south, taking in the entire length of Yokun Ridge.

 Thanks to the generosity of Ron and Judith Shaw, the hayfields to the south and west of this point are conserved and open to the public forever.
-With the Richmond Land Trust, BNRC makes this reserve available for passive, nonmotorized recreation.
 Forty-five acres of Town land are adjacent to the property and are open to the public as well.
 The most northern meadow abuts a wooded parcel that was originally donated to the town of Richmond by the Miller family, former owners of The Berkshire Eagle.
 Members of the family helped found the Berkshire Natural Resources Council in 1967.
+Acquisitions in 2016 and 2019 expanded Hollow Fields west to the New York State boundary, now linking 1,300 acres of conservation land.

-The fields host a variety of important and declining wildlife, including bobolinks and Savannah sparrows, which nest only in grassland, and milkweed, which attract monarch butterflies.
+The fields host a variety of important and declining wildlife, including bobolinks and Savannah sparrows, which nest only in grasslands.
+Milkweed, a food source and habitat for Monarch butterflies, is abundant in the fields.
 The scrub and young forest offer breeding sites for indigo bunting and eastern towhee.

-The mature forest of mainly hardwoods is habitat for the scarlet tanager and the hermit thrush.
+The forest stands include northern hardwoods, spruce plantations, and some hemlock.
 Blueberries can be found in higher exposed areas.
 From the settlement of Richmond in 1765, its forests have come and gone as land was cleared first for agriculture, then abandoned, and then cleared for charcoal to fuel the long-since stilled Richmond Iron Works.

 2. Hoosac Range